 • Minimum revenue thresholds

-• Collateral requirements for loans over a certain size
+• Collateral requirements for larger loans

 Types of SBA 7(a) loans.